Howdy, sweet loves!

 Now Let me tell you guys about how amazing my damn roommates are.
 I love living with my best friends especially because we get to have deep late night chats.
 Thursday night after Cheese Club, we talked about communications.
 I told them all that I refuse to date someone who won’t be able to communicate with me about their feelings and their thoughts.
 I need someone to give me deep thoughts.
 I seriously need that.

 Our conversation turned into us discussing what we want in those we date, then we talked about men.
 Here is another epiphany, men don’t talk about their feelings.
 I’ve been wondering why I don’t have many male friends when I know I love having guys around.
-Then I realized that I have a hard time befriending guys because they don’t talk how I like to talk.
+Then I realized that I have a hard time befriending guys because they don’t talk about how they feel.

 I notice that many of my male friends would joke and twist their words when I want to talk about something deep or involving feelings.
 As if their feelings can’t be taken seriously.
 We also discussed how many of our gay male friends have an easier time being expressive.
 I can have a deep chat with some of my gay friends and we can cry and laugh and just keep talking but my straight friends?
 Its like I’m yanking their teeth!

 For example, say I’ve been having an anxiety week.
-At the end of that week, I would all my therapist of calla friend or my mom.
+At the end of that week, I would call my therapist to call a friend or my mom.
 Someone I know would sooth all of my feelings or just simmer me down.

 Now, I’ve had male friends that have had stressful weeks.
 I would not know about it for fucking months until they randomly bring it up.
 I’d say, “You know you could call me and talk to me if that ever happens again” and they’d say something like, “Yea, I know”.
 Then the next time, once again, I won’t hear about it for months.
 They try dealing with their shit all by themselves as if they’re so mighty and can handle everything.
 Even emotions!